Skip to main content

 domain_regex_setDomain Regex Match Set

-ip_cidr_setIPv4 Range Match Set
+ip_cidr_setIPv4 CIDR Set

-ip_cidr6_setIPv6 Range Match Set
+ip_cidr6_setIPv6 CIDR Set

 url_regex_setURL Regex Match Set

-asn_setASN Rule Set
+and_setLogical AND Rule Set

-Rule Set Examples
+Rule Set Example

 domain_set: